Neurosurgery-Brain-Tumor-Center-DiazLab/scell/README.md

+#SCell user guide

-SCell is an integrated software tool for quality filtering, normalization, feature selection, iterative dimensionality reduction, clustering and the estimation of gene-expression gradients from large ensembles of single-cell RNA-seq datasets.
+>**SCell** is an integrated software tool for quality filtering, normalization, feature selection, iterative dimensionality reduction, clustering and the estimation of gene-expression gradients from large ensembles of single-cell RNA-seq datasets.
 SCell is open source, and implemented with an intuitive graphical interface.
+>

-Binary executables for Windows, MacOS and Linux are available at http://sourceforge.net/projects/scell, source code and pre-processing scripts are available from https://github.com/diazlab/SCell.
+>Binary executables for Windows, MacOS and Linux are available at http://sourceforge.net/projects/scell, source code and pre-processing scripts are available from https://github.com/diazlab/SCell.
+If you use this software for your research, please cite:

 ## 1. Installation

 ## 1. Load data and metadata
-��������������������������������������

 SCell accepts as input a matrix of raw gene counts with **genes as rows and cells as columns.** The table should have the format shown below.

 <img src= "https://dl.dropboxusercontent.com/u/9990581/SCell/SCell_Screenshots/CountsSample.png" width=550>